cosmos/gaia/docs/hub-tutorials/join-testnet.md

 Cosmovisor will continually poll the `$DAEMON_HOME/data/upgrade-info.json` for new upgrade instructions.
 When an upgrade is ready, node operators can download the new binary and place it under `$DAEMON_HOME/cosmovisor/upgrades/<name>/bin` where `<name>` is the URI-encoded name of the upgrade as specified in the upgrade module plan.

-When the chain reaches block height `7,453,750`, the chain will halt and you will have to download the new binary and move it to the correct folder.
-For the `Vega` upgrade, this would look like:
+When the chain reaches the upgrade block height, the chain will halt and you will have to download the new binary and move it to the correct folder.
+For the `Theta` upgrade, this would look like:
 ```
-# Prepare Vega upgrade directory
+# Prepare Theta upgrade directory
-mkdir -p ~/.gaia/cosmovisor/upgrades/Vega/bin
+mkdir -p ~/.gaia/cosmovisor/upgrades/Theta/bin

 # Download and install the new binary version.
 cd $HOME/gaia
 git pull
-git checkout v6.0.0-rc3
+git checkout <upgrade-release>
 make install

-# Move the new binary to the Vega upgrade directory
+# Move the new binary to the Theta upgrade directory
-cp $GOPATH/bin/gaiad ~/.gaia/cosmovisor/upgrades/Vega/bin
+cp $GOPATH/bin/gaiad ~/.gaia/cosmovisor/upgrades/Theta/bin
 ```

 If Cosmovisor is already running, there's nothing left to do, otherwise run `cosmovisor start` to start the daemon.

 ### Blocksync
-Blocksync will require nagivating the Vega upgrade either via [Cosmovisor](#using-cosmovisor) or manually.
+Blocksync will require navigating the Theta upgrade either via [Cosmovisor](#using-cosmovisor) or manually.

-Manually updating `gaiad` will require stopping the chain and installing the new binary once it halts at block height `7,453,750`.
+Manually updating `gaiad` will require stopping the chain and installing the new binary once it halts at the expected block height (some time on March 17, TBA).

-Logs will show `ERR UPGRADE "Vega" NEEDED at height: 7453750`.
+Logs will show `ERR UPGRADE "Theta" NEEDED at height: XXXX`.
 Stop `gaiad` and run the following:

 ```
 cd $HOME/gaia
-git checkout release/v6.0.0-rc3
+git checkout <theta release candidate>
 make install

 # Verify the correct installation
 gaiad -version
 ```

 Once the new binary is installed, restart the Gaia daemon.
-Logs will show `INF applying upgrade "Vega" at height: 7453750`.
+Logs will show `INF applying upgrade "Theta" at height: XXXXX`.
 After a few minutes, the node will start syncing blocks.